metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

-# Warden
+## Warden

-What is the raw magic Necromancers tap into?
+What is the raw magic that Necromancers tap into?
 What is the essence of life that Druids access within nature?
-By what channels do divine beings restore life to the faithful?
+Through what channels do divine beings restore life to the faithful?

 At some point in a Warden's life, they were brought to the precipice of death, only to survive the experience.
 However, they never truly left death behind either.
 Caught in a limbo between life and death, Wardens have learned to harness this proximity to death, leveraging the terrible understanding they'vw gain from their experience.